 “You Choose the Guide, leave the Fishing Experience to US”

-One thing you will find in common with most Florida bass fishing guides is that they work part time as a fishing guide at best.
+One thing you will find in common with most other Florida bass fishing guides is that they work part time as a fishing guide.
 This does not make them a bad fishing guide, just simply limits what they can provide to you on your big day.
-Our TEAM of guides not only specialize on a given body of water, but we also have guides that specialize in flipping, top-water, cranking and other techniques as well as all live-bait!
+Our TEAM of guides not only specializes on a given body of water, but we also have guides that specialize in flipping, top-water, cranking and other techniques as well as the use of all live-bait!

-A nice website and maybe even a nice bass boat does not qualify as a fishing guide.
-Be sure to ask, when was the last time they were out fishing?
+A nice website and maybe even a nice bass boat do not qualify someone as a fishing guide.
+Be sure to ask them “When was the last time you were out fishing?”.

-It is hard to stay on fish and carry a full or part-time job, it’s almost impossible to stay on trophy size bass when you are getting used information from your friends.
-Our guides are on the water almost daily and guaranteed more hours then any other guide service in Florida.
-Which means the money you are spending is being spent to the best of your ability.
-We say to you, please do your home work, Florida is a wonderful place to fish and unlike most guided trips that end at the dock,“we work hard at providing a fishing experiences that last a lifetime.”
+It is hard to be a good fishing guide and also carry a full or part-time job, it’s almost impossible to regularly catch trophy size bass when you are getting used information from your friends.
+Our guides are on the water almost daily and guarantee more hours then any other guide service in Florida.
+Which means the money you are spending is being spent for the best guides available.
+We want to say to you “please do your home work”, Florida is a wonderful place to fish and unlike most guided trips that end at the dock we work hard at providing you a fishing experiences that last a lifetime.

 Click below on the region of the map you wish to find a fishing guide!